How To Use Popular Portmanteaus Properly

 2. Niche Portmanteaus

 Every niche has unique jargon, and it’s often logical and expeditious to shorten common terms to make communication easier.
-The science and medical industries often find portmanteaus useful tools for a plainer language:
+The science and medical industries often find portmanteaus useful tools for a plainer language.
+Here are some portmanteau examples in these industries:

 Hybrid animal portmanteaus are also rather scientific.
 The modern trend of designer-dog breeding is an especially great example of how name-blending can simplify classification: